Priorities for the White House Conference: Why the Administration Needs to Examine the Root Cause of Hunger and Poverty in Older Adults

 Why the Biden administration needs to create a holistic plan to end hunger and poverty for older adults

-NCOA was pleased to endorse bipartisan legislation calling for a convening of a new White House Conference, to examine the realities and opportunities of the 21st Century and “create a holistic, whole-of-government plan to end hunger and nutrition insecurity.”
-As Americans continue to live longer, the number and diversity of individuals living into their 80s, 90s, and beyond grow exponentially.
+NCOA was pleased to endorse bipartisan legislation calling for a convening of a new White House Conference to examine the realities and opportunities of the 21st Century and “create a holistic, whole-of-government plan to end hunger and nutrition insecurity.”
+As Americans continue to live longer, the number of individuals living into their 80s, 90s, and beyond grow exponentially.

 The time is long overdue to commit public and private resources to proven efforts to raise awareness and facilitate policy change to provide equitable access to food and nutrition security, diet quality, and healthy aging across the lifespan.

-We're calling upon the administration to enlist a comprehensive approach to the Conference that will include various federal, state, local, and Tribal policymakers, anti-hunger, health and private sectors, and people with lived expertise of hunger.
-It must remain true to the Congressional mandate to examine the root causes of hunger and malnutrition, assess the impacts on health and the prevalence of chronic disease, identify the inequities inherent in these issues, and commit to the means for addressing these challenges.
+We're calling upon the administration to enlist a comprehensive approach to the Conference.
+It must remain true to the Congressional mandate to examine the root causes of hunger and malnutrition, assess the impacts on health and the prevalence of chronic disease, identify the challenges inherent in these issues, and commit to the means for addressing these challenges.

 To that end, we believe the Conference must:

-• Address poverty-related hunger and its root causes as well as health equity and food literacy.
+- Address poverty-related hunger and its root causes as well as food literacy.
 Engage older adults with lived experience and expertise in hunger, poverty, and nutrition program participation in meaningful ways;

-• Foster equity in identifying challenges and solutions by enlisting the perspectives of people from diverse backgrounds and walks of life in the development of:
+- Identify challenges and solutions by enlisting the perspectives of people from different backgrounds and walks of life in the development of:

-• Assurances that food can be socially relevant, readily accessible, affordable, and align with individual cultural and dietary preferences;
+- Assurances that food can be readily accessible, affordable, and align with individual dietary preferences;

-• Strategies to reduce racial, ethnic, and other disparities in food security, diet quality, and managing chronic conditions;
+- Strategies to reduce food insecurity security,improve diet quality, and support managing chronic conditions;

-• Modernized dietary guidelines and federal nutrition policy which ensure diet quality and appropriate education and programs that are culturally sensitive to a variety of populations and eating preferences;
+- Modernized dietary guidelines and federal nutrition policy which ensure diet quality and appropriate education and programs are relevant;

-• Target and tailor supports for specific populations with disproportionate rates of poverty and hunger, including making permanent various proven approaches to simplify access and expand benefits for food insecure fixed-income older adults;
+- Target and tailor supports, including making permanent various proven approaches to simplify access and expand benefits for food insecure fixed-income older adults;

 We are at a pivotal moment in time.
 The time is now to implement bold, innovative, and multi-sector solutions to end hunger and food and nutrition insecurity for older adults.